raul23/energy/books.rst

   * "This text gives students a clear and easily understood introduction to entropy - a central concept in thermodynamics, but one which is often regarded as the most difficult to grasp."
 [EntropyPhysicalMeaning_Amazon]_

+* Johnson, E. (2018). `Anxiety and the equation.
+Understanding Boltzmann's Entropy`_.
+The MIT Press.

+  * "Johnson, accessibly and engagingly, reassembles Boltzmann's equation [NOTE: S = k log W] from its various components and presents episodes from Boltzmann's life."
+[AnxietyEquation_Amazon]_

 * Leff, H.S.
 (2020). `Energy and Entropy: A Dynamic Duo`_ (1st ed.).
 CRC Press.

   * "The primary goal of this book is to illuminate energy and entropy, the two pillars of thermodynamics, and to clarify